Hello Planning Mashers!

 Cute little memory page with some sweet moments from Christmas time.

 Nicole is so talented and I love her doodles.
-They really helped to create a warm and cozy feeling to this page.
+They really helped to create a warm and cozy feeling for this page.

 Another beautiful cover page.
 I love the sense of wonder and magic in this spread.